Deadrick99/petstore_backend/README.md

 1. Clone Repo
 2. Run `npm i` to install all dependencies
+3. Run `npm run build` to build the project
 3. Run `npm run start` to start up the server

 ### Developer mode:

-Run `npm run start-dev` to start the server in watch mode.
-This will watch the 'src' directory for changes.
-If a change is detected, it will recompile and restart the server
+Run `npm run dev` to start the server in watch mode.
+This will watch the 'src' directory for changes, compile, and restart the server.
+It will not affect the 'build' directory.

 ### Participants